-Document Management and Document Imaging systems require document scanners to scan paper documents and save them as images.
-Scanner manufacturers include Fujitsu, Canon, Kodak, Panasonic, Epson and Xerox.
+We supply document scanners for Document Management and Document Imaging systems to scan paper documents and save them as images.
+We supply scanners from Fujitsu, Kodak, Canon, Panasonic, Epson, Xerox and other manufacturers.

 A Sheet-feeder (or Automatic Document Feed) allows a pile of documents to be scanned, though all must be in good condition and unstapled.

 Some scanners offer both Flatbed and Sheetfeed (or Automatic Document Feeds).
 Sheetfeed-only scanners are typically faster and less expensive than dual purpose scanners.

 Black and White scanning is suitable for most Document Imaging.
 There is usually little point in scanning, say, Invoices or Letters in colour.

 In many cases Drawings and Photographs are better scanned in Greyscale (that is in various shades of grey) rather than Black and White.

 More and more there is a requirement to scan in colour.
 Colour leaflets and photographs can be accurately reproduced with a colour scanner.
 You should identify your requirements and select a suitable scanner.

 Most scanners will scan in colour, greyscale or monochrome (black and white) but some (particularly high speed scanners) may not be capable of colour scanning.

 Simplex scanners scan only one side of a sheet.

 Document Imaging scanners are available in a range of scan speeds.
 10-15 pages per minute is usually the minimum acceptable speed.
 Desktop or workgroup scanners typically scan at 20-45 pages per minute, mid-range or departmental scanners at over 50 pages per minute whilst production or high-volume scanners scan at over 70 pages per minute.
 Scan speeds are available at up to 120 pages per minute.